Mumfrey/MightyCore/README.md

 ## Minimal setup
 Here is a simple schematic showing a minimal setup using an external crystal.
 Skip the crystal and the two capacitors if you're using the internal oscillator. <br/>
 <img src="http://i.imgur.com/sfeTDsZ.png" width="750">

+##About Ethernet Boot

+Most of the relevant information for using the ethernet bootloader can be found on [William Sowerbutts' project page at sowerbutts.com](http://sowerbutts.com/optiboot-w5100/).
+However as William states in his article:

+> I've never used the Arduino software suite.
+I use the excellent [`avr-libc`](http://www.nongnu.org/avr-libc/) together with `avr-binutils` and` avr-gcc`.
+It seems that the Arduino project uses these same tools so perhaps this will be useful to Arduino users too.

+So the following should be noted when using ethernet uploading with the Arduino IDE:

+* It's actually pretty straightforward to get ethernet uploading directly supported within the IDE since the only parameter that needs to be changed is the serial port.
+Rather than specifying the serial port as `COM1`, specify the serial port as `net:<ip>:<port>` instead.

+ This can be achieved by directly editing the avrdude patterns in the MightyCore `platform.txt` file, or if you are really keen then it's pretty trivial to edit the Arduino IDE (it's Java) to add support for a selectable virtual serial port within the GUI, this allows you to switch back and forth between serial and tcp uploading much more quickly.

+ However you choose to proceed, once uploading is impleted in the IDE you simply need to trigger the ethernet bootloader mode and hit the "Upload" button in the IDE.
+I simply edited the IDE to also send the required signal to my device before commencing upload.

+* I had to tweak William's code slightly in order to make it work with `avrdude` in its current form.
+I'm not sure whether the change was required because of changes to avrdude since William's implementation, or because of differences between the original avr utilities and the ones shipped by Arduino.

+ I discovered that `avrdude` sends 3 `STK_GET_SYNC` requests when beginning upload, and in the original form the bootloader would reply to all 3 with `STK_INSYNC` + `STK_OK`.
+This lead to the situation where `avrdude` would not receive the responses until *after* the 3rd packet was sent, and it would perceive the *first* reply as a reply to the *third* request.
+This meant that it would interpret the subsequent `STK_INSYNC` + `STK_OK` pairs as replies to its initial `STK_GET_PARAMETER` requests.

+ The solution I have implemented for this problem is to discard consecutive `STK_GET_SYNC` requests when in ethernet mode and only reply to the *third* request.
+A better solution might be to reply to the *first* request and ignore subsequent requests, however the main reason for using the 3rd request is that it faithfully replicates what's going on from `avrdude`'s point of view (eg. the first two requests are unanswered and the third succeeds).
+If this behaviour turns out to be timing dependent then I may change it back to replying to the first request.

+* I have also extended the bootloader to read the listen port from the EEPROM, allowing the application to determine which port to initiate bootloader commication on.
+The port bytes follow the "magic number" in William's original EEPROM layout scheme.

+* For simplicity I have discarded the `FAST_BUT_FAT` option from William's bootloader because testing shows the base version to be about 50% faster than USB upload anyway, and it makes the code easier to port and merge with newer Optiboot versions in the future because it reduces the source code footprint